unbit/uwsgi-docs/articles/TheArtOfGracefulReloading.rst

 Here we will see the one requiring zero-scripting, it could be the less versatile (and requires at least uWSGI 1.9.21), but should be a good starting point for improving things.

 The Master Fifo, is the best way for managing instances instead of relying on unix signals.
-Basicaly you write 'single char' commands to gover the instance.
+Basicaly you write 'single char' commands to govern the instance.

 The funny thing about Master Fifo's is that you can have multiple of them configured for your instance and swap from one to another very easily.

 An example will clarify things:

 we spawn an instance with 3 master fifo's: new (the default one), running and sleeping

 .. code-block:: ini